Sterling rallies as BoE keeps rates, QE on hold

 "We may see sterling steadying and a bit of profit-taking if that started to be factored into market expectations."

-Trade-weighted sterling was at a near three-year high of 84.1 according to the Bank data, boosted by gains against the euro.
+Trade-weighted sterling was at a near three-year high of 84.1 according to BoE data, boosted by gains against the euro.

 Concerns that political uncertainty in Greece could trigger a default and the country's exit from the euro zone were expected to keep the common currency under broad selling pressure.